Open Milligan Library homepage in another browser window to work through this tutorial side by side.

 What is the title of the BOOK with the chapter entitled: Kaleidoscopic patterns and the shaping of experience?

 ATLA does not communicate with our library catalog as to our holdings for the book.
-Before ILLing, please look up the BOOK TITLE in the catalog here for chapters (Publication Type: Essay) in ATLA.
+Before ILLing, please look up the BOOK TITLE in the catalog here to check if we have the book with the chapter (Publication Type: Essay) you need.